ccieblogger/netraven/docs/current_implementation_plan.md

 ## Next Steps

-With Phases 1-4 now complete, the implementation is ready for review and approval to proceed with Phase 5 (API and UI Integration), which will make the credential store functionality accessible through the web interface.
+With Phases 1-4 now complete, the implementation is ready for review and approval to proceed with Phase 6 (Security and Logging Enhancements), which will make the credential store functionality accessible through the web interface.

 ## Additional Enhancements (Future Phases)